EarthScope/rover/doc/maintenance.md

   and remove duplicate data even if there are differences between the newer and older data (the newer data are preferred).

-* `rover compact --all --compact-merge -compact-mixed-types` - will remove duplicate data without giving an eror if some duplicate data are of differnt types (duplicates of differeing types will not be merged).
+* `rover compact --all --compact-merge --compact-mixed-types` - will remove duplicate data without giving an eror if some duplicate data are of differnt types (duplicates of differeing types will not be merged).